robert-mccarthy-ca/modern-druid/README.md

 *   **The Permafrost Carbon Feedback:**
     *   **The Stock:** Arctic and boreal permafrost hold a colossal **~1,460–1,600 billion tonnes of organic carbon**—nearly twice the amount currently in the atmosphere.
     *   **The Thaw:** Recent studies show that **~20% of the permafrost zone is already vulnerable to rapid thaw.** This process is not gradual; it creates thermokarst lakes and slumps that expose deep, ancient carbon to decomposition.
     *   **The Release:** This carbon is being released as CO₂ and, critically, as **methane (CH₄)**.
 Over a 20-year period, methane is **~84 times more potent than CO₂ at trapping heat** (GWP-20).
 While it decays in the atmosphere over decades, its impact during that period creates a powerful heating pulse.
-While in the atmosphere it is about 120 times as powerful as carbon dioxide.
+While in the atmosphere it is about 120 times as powerful as carbon dioxide, but slowly decays into carbon dioxide over decades and centuries.
     *   **The Scale of the Threat:** To understand the magnitude of this feedback, consider the warming impact of released permafrost carbon, assuming a conservative mix of 60% CO₂ and 40% methane (by carbon weight) released over a century from decomposition:
         *   A **1% release** (~16 Gt C) would have a 20-year warming effect equivalent to **~250 billion tonnes of CO₂**, adding approximately **~0.15°C** to global temperatures.
         *   A **10% release** (~160 Gt C) would be equivalent to **~2,500 billion tonnes of CO₂**, adding **~1.5°C** of warming, effectively doubling our current committed warming, enough to trigger the warming of the rest of it.
         *   A full release is a "Hothouse Earth" scenario of 10+ C, which is comically incompatible with human civilization, something which has happened only a few times in Earth's history, with major extinction events being involved every time.
+        *   Zombie fires, those wildfires that have overwintered and are still burning in the spring do so because the peat itself, the permafrost itself, those ancient carbon stores are literally on fire.
+We have ignition.

 *   **The Clathrate (Methane Hydrate) Instability:**
     *   **The Stock:** Methane hydrates on ocean shelves represent an even larger, more unstable reservoir, holding an estimated **~500 - 2,000 billion tonnes of carbon**.